icgrp/ese532_handouts/_sources/hw6/homework_submission.md

     ---
     Following the previous HW, we will create Vitis project using Vitis IDE.
-    **Note that Makefiles are automatically generated when we build the project, and you are welcome to use Makefiles in later in the project.**
+    **Note that Makefiles are automatically generated when we build the project, and you are welcome to use Makefiles later in the project.**
     In fact,
     many of Vitis tutorials on the web are using Makefile, which we highly recommend you to browse around while you are doing this lab.